codewars/docs/content/references/moderator-features.md

 # Moderator Features

 [Moderators](/community/moderation/#moderators) are a group of users selected to support users with handling problems related to content and community.
-They have access to tools and features not available to regular users, which can be used to solve problems reported by them.
+They have access to tools and features not available to regular users, which can be used to solve problems reported by community members.
 In particular, moderators can:

 - Handle problematic users, cheaters, and griefers:
   - Handle reports about dishonest users,